olibrook/accountabilibuddies/README.md

 ## TODO:
- - DUMB: Drop the "check" field on stat – it's a waste.
-Replace with value 1/0,
  - The output of the mega-list stats API is massive.
 Could compress it way smaller my reformatting the response to return lists of numbers per-user, instead of an object per-stat, with all the associated keys and UUIDs.